Are High IQ People More Successful?

 Researcher Melita Oden, who carried on Terman's research after his death, decided to compare the 100 most successful subjects from the study (Group A) to the 100 least successful (Group C).
 While they essentially had the same IQ levels, those in Group C only earned slightly above the average income of the time and had higher rates of alcoholism and divorce than individuals in Group A.

-According to Oden, the disparity was explained, in large part, by the psychological characteristics of the groups.
+According to Oden, the disparity was explained largely by the groups' psychological characteristics.

 Those in Group A tended to exhibit characteristics such as: